rmpaltanwale/o2c-odoo16-project/README.md

 ![20 different products](./Screenshots/Products_list.png "Products List")

-These products rangefrom Food Items, Beverages, Cleaning & Hygiene Supplies, to Packaging & Disposable Items.
+These products range from Food Items, Beverages, Cleaning & Hygiene Supplies, to Packaging & Disposable Items.

 ![distinct image to distinguish it from the other](./Screenshots/Products_list_images.png "Products List Images")

+I designed these categories to simulate inventory management complexity.
+The use of internal references and categories helps future automation, such as reordering and reporting.
+Including images added realism and professional presentation.

 ### 3️⃣ Quotation & Sales Orders